ak688/amplification/README.md

+NTP, ICMP DDoS methods so far
-This is just a repo for all my ddos amplification codes
+This is a repository for DDoS amplification scripts I programmed.